Ratzifutzi/game-portfolio/README.md

 Project Details | Some information about the project, for example it's age.
 Progess | How far I was into development
-Original Idea | My initial thoughts on the game and what I intended to create Codebase | What I think of the codebase used and if I would create it in the same way today.
+Original Idea | My initial thoughts on the game and what I intended to create Codebase | What I think of the codebase used and if I would create it in the same way today. / If it was created by me

 #### Honourable Mentions
 - [My first project regarding machine learning](https://colab.research.google.com/github/Ratzifutzi/process-to-learn-ai/blob/main/day-1---numberAI.ipynb).
 The CDN for the training and eval data is sadly not online anymore.